bitcoin-sv/bsv-components-library/store/doc/README.md

 difference in height with the longest *Chain* is bigger than a *Threshold* specified.
 The *Automatic Prunning* Configuration is implementation-specific, so **go check the specific implementation**:

+The next chapters below explain how the chain *History* is stored and the methods available to read it.

 ### Block History

 The *BlockChainStore* module uses the term of *Path* to store information about the *history* of the chain.
 A *Path* is a sequence of blocks in sequence, without any fork between them.
 Over time, as Forks are created and discarded, the *BlockChainStore* changes and stores this information so it can be used later on to bring up a block's history.